-You may be surprised to find that even federally subsidized health insurance has premiums.
+You might be surprised to learn that even federally subsidized health insurance can have premiums, but that is the case with Medicare.

 Seniors with Medicare Advantage usually pay a premium for their plan in addition to the standard Part B premium.

-One bit of good news: A vast majority of seniors do not pay a premium for Medicare Part A, which covers inpatient hospital services, as we reported in “3 Major Medicare Costs That Will Increase in 2019.”
+One bit of good news: A vast majority of seniors do not pay a premium for Medicare Part A, which covers inpatient hospital services, as we reported in “3 Big Medicare Costs Just Got Bigger.”

 How to lower your costs: The Part B premiums are fixed.
 There’s nothing you can do about them.

-The catch: The Part B premium isn’t among the costs that Medigap plans cover.
-So, you will still have to pay it — plus the premium for the supplemental plan.
+The Part B premium isn’t among the costs that Medigap plans cover, though.
+So, if you bought a Medigap plan, you will still have to pay the Part B premium — plus the Medigap plan premium.

-Is the extra cost of a Medigap plan worth it?
-In many cases, yes — especially if you were to face big medical bills.
+Still, a Medigap plan is worth the extra cost in some cases — especially if you were to face big medical bills.
 To learn more, see “How to Pick the Best Medicare Supplement Plan in 4 Steps.”